Cosmo-Tech/cosmotech-api-java-client/docs/DatasetApi.md

     DatasetApi apiInstance = new DatasetApi(defaultClient);
     String organizationId = "organizationId_example"; // String | the Organization identifier
     String datasetId = "datasetId_example"; // String | the Dataset identifier
-    DatasetRole datasetRole = new DatasetRole(); // DatasetRole | the new Dataset default security. try {
+    DatasetRole datasetRole = new DatasetRole(); // DatasetRole | This change the dataset default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the dataset. try {
       DatasetSecurity result = apiInstance.setDatasetDefaultSecurity(organizationId, datasetId, datasetRole);
       System.out.println(result);